Written and Directed by Josh Trank | 103 min | On Demand and Amazon Prime

 What Pixar did right twice, Josh Trank screwed up majorly, once — telling the story of a family of superheroes.
 You don’t get to direct a massive tentpole movie, then sabotage it via social media on the eve of its release, and expect to work again in Hollywood.
-But somehow, despite that disaster, Trank has earned another shot at filmmaking, this time with a smaller budget indie picture that attracted one of the most in-demand actors working.
+But somehow, despite that disaster, Trank has earned another shot at filmmaking.
+This time he’s delivered a smaller budget indie picture, but with one of the most in-demand actors working.

 Tom Hardy’s performance is stuck at 11 throughout — he’s gone beyond Bane or Bronson with his depiction of the world’s most notorious gangster in his twilight days, living in Florida.
 I was reminded of the Samuel Johnson quote, which may be Hardy’s true north as a performer: “He who makes a beast of himself gets rid of the pain of being a man.”